Kyle Tucker Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks ninth in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in the league.

-- Blue Jays pitchers combine to allow 24 total home runs at a clip of 1.5 per game (third-most in the league).
+- Blue Jays pitchers combine to allow 26 total home runs at a rate of 1.5 per game (second-most in baseball).

-- Gausman (1-1) gets the starting nod for the Blue Jays in his fourth start of the season.
-He's put together a 1.35 ERA in 20 2/3 innings pitched, with 25 strikeouts.
+- Bassitt (1-2) gets the starting nod for the Blue Jays in his fourth start of the season.
+He's put together a 7.63 ERA in 15 1/3 innings pitched, with 12 strikeouts.

-- The right-hander's most recent appearance was on Wednesday against the Detroit Tigers, when he went eight innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Thursday, the right-hander went six innings against the Detroit Tigers, giving up two earned runs while surrendering four hits.

+- The 34-year-old has amassed an ERA of 7.63, with 7 strikeouts per nine innings, in three games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.